webdeveloper510/jeetodhan/wp-content/plugins/shopmagic-for-woocommerce/readme.txt

 = Are coding skills needed to use ShopMagic? =

 Not at all!
 No coding skills required.
 One of our goals is to simplify the creation of every automation.
 Usually, it only takes a few minutes to create a working automation.

+= How to extend the ShopMagic options? =

+ShopMagic has many free add-ons that will help you customize your emails and marketing campaigns in WordPress and WooCommerce 🚀.

+- [**Recover Abandoned Carts**](https://wordpress.org/plugins/shopmagic-abandoned-carts/) – A completely FREE add-on for ShopMagic to stop cart abandonment and recover your lost revenue.
+- [**WooCoommerce SMS notifications**](https://wordpress.org/plugins/shopmagic-for-twilio/) - Free ShopMagic add-on that lets you scale your revenue by sending SMS to your customers with Twilio.
+- [**ShopMagic for Contact Form 7 and WooCommerce**](https://wordpress.org/plugins/shopmagic-for-contact-form-7/) - use Contact Form 7 submissions directly in email marketing automation in your WooCommerce store or WordPress.
+- [**ShopMagic for Google Sheets**](https://wordpress.org/plugins/shopmagic-for-google-sheets/) - export all the data from WooCommerce orders or WordPress to Google Sheets.

+You can also use the ShopMagic PRO containing additional extensions to boost your WordPress and WooCommerce emails 🚀.

+**These are paid add-ons for [ShopMagic PRO](https://shopmagic.app/).**

+- [**Delayed Actions**](https://shopmagic.app/products/shopmagic-delayed-actions/?utm_source=wporg&utm_medium=readme&utm_campaign=shopmagic-for-woocommerce&utm_term=delayed-actions&utm_content=add-on-delayed-actions) – Create post-purchase emails, i.e. with a 1-week delay or anniversary email 365 days after the initial purchase.
+Delay WooCommerce emails by minutes, hours, days, or weeks.
+- [**Review Requests**](https://shopmagic.app/products/shopmagic-review-requests/?utm_source=wporg&utm_medium=readme&utm_campaign=shopmagic-for-woocommerce&utm_term=review-requests&utm_content=add-on-review-requests) – Adds review requests with direct links to products purchased for customers to review.
+- [**Personalized Coupons**](https://shopmagic.app/products/shopmagic-customer-coupons/?utm_source=wporg&utm_medium=readme&utm_campaign=shopmagic-for-woocommerce&utm_term=advanced-filters&utm_content=add-on-advanced-filters) – Adds the ability to create personalized coupon codes for customers and send them automatically.
+- [**Advanced Filters**](https://shopmagic.app/products/shopmagic-advanced-filters/?utm_source=wporg&utm_medium=readme&utm_campaign=shopmagic-for-woocommerce&utm_term=delayed-actions&utm_content=add-on-delayed-actions) – Ability to segment your customers with advanced filters, for example, order total, product category, payment or shipping method, and more.
+- [**Manual Actions**](https://shopmagic.app/products/shopmagic-manual-actions/?utm_source=wporg&utm_medium=readme&utm_campaign=shopmagic-for-woocommerce&utm_term=manual-actions&utm_content=add-on-manual-actions) – Manually trigger one-time emails.
+Perfect for newsletters, product announcements, or any other emails that you want to trigger by yourself.
+- [**WooCommerce Subscriptions Integration**](https://shopmagic.app/products/woocommerce-subscriptions/?utm_source=wporg&utm_medium=readme&utm_campaign=shopmagic-for-woocommerce&utm_term=woocommerce-subscriptions-integration&utm_content=add-on-woocommerce-subscriptions) – Allows creating automations based on subscription events, such as payments or status changes.
+- [**WooCommerce Memberships Integration**](https://shopmagic.app/products/shopmagic-woocommerce-memberships/?utm_source=wporg&utm_medium=readme&utm_campaign=shopmagic-for-woocommerce&utm_term=woocommerce-memberships-integration&utm_content=add-on-woocommerce-memberships) – Allows creating automations based on membership events, such as status changes or before expiry.
+- [**WooCommerce Bookings Integration**](https://shopmagic.app/products/shopmagic-woocommerce-bookings/?utm_source=wporg&utm_medium=readme&utm_campaign=shopmagic-for-woocommerce&utm_term=woocommerce-bookings-integration&utm_content=add-on-woocommerce-bookings) - Let you crate automation based on booking events like status changes or before expiry.
+- [**Gravity Forms**](https://shopmagic.app/products/shopmagic-gravity-forms/?utm_source=wporg&utm_medium=readme&utm_campaign=shopmagic-for-woocommerce&utm_term=gravity-forms&utm_content=add-on-gravity-forms) - Let you create automation based on user or customer form submission.
+You may use the forms to gather feedback in WordPress or information from WooCommerce customers and send the data to [Google Sheets](https://shopmagic.app/products/woocommerce-google-sheets-integration/).
+- [**Post to Slack**](https://shopmagic.app/products/shopmagic-slack/?utm_source=wporg&utm_medium=readme&utm_campaign=shopmagic-for-woocommerce&utm_term=post-to-slack&utm_content=add-on-slack) – Allows you and your team to stay up to date with what’s happening in your store right in Slack.

+= Do you have more free plugins for WooCommerce? =

+Yes.
+Check out our [**free WooCommerce plugins &rarr;**](https://profiles.wordpress.org/wpdesk/#content-plugins)

+You can also choose one from the list below based on your needs.

+* [**Flexible Invoices**](https://wordpress.org/plugins/flexible-invoices/) - free PDF invoices in WordPress and WooCommerce.
+* [**Custom Price**](https://wordpress.org/plugins/custom-price-for-woocommerce/) - let customers name the WooCommerce product prices.
+Use this plugin to receive donations and sell products at custom prices.
+* [**Flexible Checkout Fields**](https://wordpress.org/plugins/flexible-checkout-fields/) - customize the WooCommerce checkout page with custom fields.
+The free WooCommerce checkout field customizer.
+* [**Flexible Product Fields**](https://wordpress.org/plugins/flexible-product-fields/) - customize the WooCommerce product page with custom fields with this free customizer!
+* [**Flexible PDF Coupons**](https://wordpress.org/plugins/flexible-coupons/) - pdf gift cards, vouchers, and tickets in WooCommerce with unlimited card templates.
+* [**Flexible Wishlist**](https://wordpress.org/plugins/flexible-wishlist/) - let customers create product wishlists in WooCommerce, share favorite products, and let customers save their carts for future shopping!
+* [**Dropshipping XML - Import Products**](https://wordpress.org/plugins/dropshipping-xml-for-woocommerce/) - import and update WooCommerce products from any CSV or XML file.
+Start selling dropshipping products in WooCommerce.
+* [**Flexible Quantity**](https://wordpress.org/plugins/flexible-quantity-measurement-price-calculator-for-woocommerce/) - choose new units of measure for WooCommerce products.
+* [**Flexible Refund**](https://wordpress.org/plugins/flexible-refund-and-return-order-for-woocommerce/) - let customers send refunds, returns, and warranty requests in WooCommerce.

 == Screenshots ==